International Symposium Galina Ustvolskaya: New Perspectives

 The Netherlands has played a key role internationally in the (re)discovery of Galina Ustvolskaya’s music in the late 1980s and 1990s, through the pioneering work of Elmer Schönberger and Reinbert de Leeuw.

-A unique context of this Symposium is offered by the performance of a large part of Ustvolskaya’s music during the Oestvolskaja Festival
+A unique context of this Symposium is offered by the performance of a large part of Ustvolskaya’s music during the Oestvolskaja Festival.

 The Oestvolskaja Festival of May 27-29 will feature Asko|Schönberg, the Noord-Nederlands Orkest, the Orchestra of the Conservatory of Amsterdam, conducted by Reinbert de Leeuw, the Chamber choir Oktoich, conducted by Aliona Ovsiannikova, the Doelenkwartet, as well as soloists.